Jeff Bezos Net Worth

 If you're keeping track, it took Jeff just three years to become a billionaire after launching in 1995.
 It took him 20 years to make $50 billion, but then only 2.5 years to make his second $50 billion, for a total of $100 billion.
 And then it only took 7 months to make his third $50 billion, for a total of $150 billion.
 And then he lost $36 billion in an instant with the stroke of a pen.

-Jeff Bezos has a net worth of $111 billion.
+Jeff Bezos has a net worth of $183 billion.
 As of this writing, that makes him the richest person in the world.
 He is the founder and CEO of Amazon.com.
-Between 1998 and 2020, his net worth has grown from $1 billion to an all-time peak of $170 billion September 2018.
-He lost $36 billion worth of his fortune as a result of his divorce from MacKenzie Bezos, who instantly became one of the 25 richest people in the world.
+He lost $36 billion of his fortune as a result of his divorce from MacKenzie Bezos, who instantly became one of the 25 richest people in the world with the settlement.

 |Jeff Bezos Net Worth Over Time|